raultavares/quiz-application/README.md

 # Quiz Application

 This project consists of two separate applications: qz-host (for quiz hosts) and qz-player (for quiz participants).
+Visit this [Blog Post](https://oraultavares.medium.com/using-generative-ai-react-and-serverless-to-create-a-fun-and-interactive-quiz-game-application-9b77ec61cc8b) for detailed instructions.

 ## Steps to Install and Test it